BRIGHTON DIGITAL FESTIVAL, 2012

 A MONTH-LONG CELEBRATION OF DIGITAL CULTURE

-Lighthouse is pleased to be taking part in Brighton Digital Festival 2012, a whole month of exhibitions, performances, meet-ups, workshops and outdoor events that run alongside Brighton’s iconic digital design conferences.
+Lighthouse was delighted to take part in Brighton Digital Festival 2012, a whole month of exhibitions, performances, meet-ups, workshops and outdoor events that run alongside Brighton’s iconic digital design conferences.

 Brighton Digital Festival builds bridges between Brighton’s thriving digital creative industries and Brighton’s equally vibrant arts community.
 It includes events organised by a diverse range of designers, tech companies, community groups, arts organisations and individuals who are passionate about Brighton’s digital culture.